perplorm/perplorm.github.io/documentation/02-buildtime.markdown

 # The Build Time #

 With Perpl installed we can now begin the configuration process to connect our PHP code to our database.
 We are assuming at this stage that you have a folder for this project and you have installed Perpl into this folder (using 'composer').
-My project folder currently looks like this:
+My project folder currently looks like this:<br/>
 <img width="485" height="104" alt="image" src="https://github.com/user-attachments/assets/1383d23c-37a4-4796-b163-b6534a63496c" />

 We require database software to be accessible, there are six options to choose from: